buildit/gravity-ui-web/packages/gravity-ui-web/docs/layout-and-grid.md

 Note that **nesting elements with `grav-o-page-content` is not supported** as it will create oversized margins on small viewports.

-### Sticky footer by default
+### Sticky footer
 Gravity expects that your page or application declares `<header>`, `<main>` and `<footer>` elements as _direct_ children of the `<body>` for the page or app's main header, content and footer respectively.

-To avoid an unattractive empty gap _below_ the page footer, we have some CSS rules that will push the footer down to sit flush the bottom edge of the viewport on short pages.
-This is done by expanding the height of `<main>` as needed.
+To avoid an unattractive empty gap _below_ the page footer, you can apply the `.grav-o-sticky-footer` class to the `<body>` element.
+This will push the footer down to sit flush the bottom edge of the viewport on short pages.
+This is done by making the `<body>` element (or whatever element the class was applied to) a flexbox column with a minimum height of `100vh` and then setting the `<main>` child element to grow vertically, filling any excess sapce and pushing the footer downwards.
 On pages where the content exceeds the height of the viewport, the page scrolls as usual.

 ![Diagram to illustrate the sticky footer positioning on tall and short pages](./layout-sticky-footer.png)

+If, for some reason, your footer needs to be wrapped in another element, you can alternatively use the `.grav-o-sticky-footer__footer` class on the whatever element needs to be pushed down to the bottom of the viewport.
+Likewise, if `<main>` is not a direct child of the sticky footer container, you can apply the `.grav-o-sticky-footer__main` class to the equivalent element.

 These elements also have the default vertical gap removed, so that they sit flush against each other.